AndrewChild/The-Garden-Guidebook/README.md

 - add note about loose rock on big iron
 - add note about washed out trail to cabbage patch
 - change pink tag info to note
-- add topos and map for garden cliffs
+- add map for garden cliffs
+## Things that need to be done in the field
+### Garden Main
+- Routes to add:
+	- pockets(?) whatever the thing on Big across from the good is
+	- whatever terry is cookin on next to the good
+	- other lines on Francois
+	- flesh bridge
 - Topos to redo:
 	- blowie
 	- Francois
-	- Dr. Evil
-	- Big Iron
-	- Wild Roses
 - Topos to add:
 	- Methlab Prow
 	- E's V7
-	- everything at the cliffs
-	- pumpkin spice
-	- everything at middle garden
-	- dab rig (quartzville)
-	- yo mamma
-	- moss boss
 - Routes with placeholder descriptions
 	- Tidepool
 	- chockstone highball
 	- Flesh Bridge
 	- Into the Light
 	- Into the Light Assis
+### Pink Tag
+- Routes with placeholder descriptions
 	- Territorial Pissings
 	- Workshop 68
+### Garden Cliffs
+- Topos to add:
+	- everything
+- Routes with placeholder descriptions
 	- The garden cliff (area description)
 	- Ladybug
 	- Don't Forget the Nooch